alorence/django-modern-rpc/docs/config/backends.rst

 a structured python data (list, dict, etc.).
 Then, most of the work will be handled by the Unmarshaller class to build a valid ``JsonRpcRequest`` instance.

-On the other hand, the Unmarshaller will convert a ``JsonRpcResult`` (success or error) to a valid python dict and pass the result to the serializer to build the corresponding JSON payload as a string.
+On the other hand, the Marshaller will convert a ``JsonRpcResult`` (success or error) to a valid python dict and pass the result to the serializer to build the corresponding JSON payload as a string.

 Currently, the default JSON-RPC Unmarshaller / Marshaller classes are shared by all backends.